XG272-2K-OLED

 Enabling Variable Refresh Rate will put an end to choppy gameplay with fluid, artifact-free performance.
 To enable Variable Refresh Rate:

-NOTE: When enabled, DisplayHDR will turn on automatically.
+Note: When enabled, DisplayHDR will turn on automatically.

 HDR (High-Dynamic-Range)